-This table shows the compensation for Wabtec's Executive Chairman, Wabtec's Chief Executive Officer, Wabtec's Chief Financial Officer and the two other most highly paid executive officers, other than the Executive Chairman, Chief Executive Officer and Chief Financial Officer, at December 31, 2016.
+This table shows the compensation for Wabtec's Chief Executive Officer, Wabtec's Chief Financial Officer, the three other most highly paid executive officers, other than the Chief Executive Officer and Chief Financial Officer, and the Executive Chairman of Wabtec at December 31, 2019.
+Mr. Betler, as Wabtec's former Chief Executive Officer who left Wabtec effective July 1, 2019, is also included.